exakat/php-dictionary/dictionary/pipe.ini.rst

 It was added in PHP 8.5.

-The pipe operator is a reference to the ``|`` pipe operator from the command line, with use the result of the previous (left) command to feed the next (right) command.
+The pipe operator is a reference to the ``|`` pipe operator from the command line, with use the result of the previous, left, command to feed the next, right, command.
 It should not be confused with the or bitwise operator ``|``, already available.

 .. code-block:: php